Iraqi tensions are policy, political challenge for Obama

 U.S. officials carefully avoided commenting on whether they thought the allegations had merit or whether Hashemi may have been targeted for political purposes, but analysts raised questions on both scores.

-"I am skeptical of the allegations," said Michael O'Hanlon, a Brookings Institution analyst who specializes in national security and defense policy, stressing that he did not have detailed information on which to base a judgment.
+"I am sceptical of the allegations," said Michael O'Hanlon, a Brookings Institution analyst who specializes in national security and defence policy, stressing that he did not have detailed information on which to base a judgment.

 O'Hanlon said he saw a significant danger that sectarian strife could erupt if Hashemi's eventual prosecution were perceived to be politically motivated, as seems likely.